joaomarceloods/webpack-refresher/README.md

 To import other types of files from the Entry file, it needs loaders.
 For example, you can install raw-loader to enable importing text from .txt files into JavaScript.

+# Plugins

+Plugins do special operations like bundle optimization and asset management.
+As an example, I used html-webpack-plugin to inject the JavaScript bundle from the previous commit into a new HTML file.